onlyymax/onlyymax/README.md

 My journey in the world of technology has just begun, but I am motivated to grow and explore new opportunities in this field.
 I am eager to face future challenges and contribute to innovations that will make the digital world even more fascinating.<br><br>

+have experience in various areas, including:
+- Full-Stack Dev (software and web)
+- Desktop Application Dev
+- Mobile App Dev
+- System Administration
+- Cloud Infrastructure Consulting
+- PCB Design and Creation
+- Microcontroller Programming with Arduino and ESP32

 Thank you for your attention (P.S.
 PHP and I don't see eye to eye!)
 </h4>

 <h2 align="left">🏠 My main projects</h2>